sjmeverett/promised-csv/README.md

 It doesn't currently support non-node usage out the box, but I intend to add that in soon so it can be used client-side etc.

-Once it's installed, you can simply use:
+Once it has installed, you just need to instantiate a `CsvReader` object.

     var CsvReader = require('promised-csv');
     var reader = new CsvReader();

 Using the EventEmitter interface
 ---------------------------------